-As long as the Reoffered Bonds are registered in the name of Cede & Co., as nominee of DTC, the tender option may only be exercised by a DTC Participant (as hereinafter defined) on behalf of a Beneficial Owner (as hereinafter defined) of Reoffered Bonds by giving written notice of its election to tender at the times and in the manner described above.
-An election to tender a Reoffered Bond for purchase is irrevocable and binding on the Holder or DTC Participant making such election, the Beneficial Owner on whose behalf the notice was given and on any transferee thereof.
+As long as the Series 2009B Bonds are registered in the name of Cede & Co., as nominee of DTC, the tender option may only be exercised by a DTC Participant (as hereinafter defined) on behalf of a Beneficial Owner (as hereinafter defined) of Series 2009B Bonds by giving written notice of its election to tender at the times and in the manner described above.
+An election to tender a Series 2009B Bond for purchase is irrevocable and binding on the Holder or DTC Participant making such election, the Beneficial Owner on whose behalf the notice was given and on any transferee thereof.

-Mandatory Tender of Reoffered Bonds
+Mandatory Tender of Series 2009B Bonds

-Each Series of the Reoffered Bonds are subject to mandatory tender and purchase at the Purchase Price on the following dates (each a "Mandatory Tender Date"): (i) the Conversion Date of any conversion other than from the Weekly Rate Mode or the Daily Rate Mode to the Daily Rate Mode or the Weekly Rate Mode, (ii) three Business Days prior to the date on which any Liquidity Facility then in effect expires, unless the Expiration Date has been extended at least 20 days prior to such Expiration Date in the case of the Series 2002A2 Bonds and at least 30 days in the case of the Series 2005A Bonds, (iii) upon the issuance of a substitute Liquidity Facility, (iv) not less than one Business Day prior to the Termination Date of the Liquidity Facility at the direction of the Bank upon the occurrence of certain events of default under the Liquidity Facility, and (v) any Reset Date designated by the Authority during any Weekly Rate Mode or Daily Rate Mode.
-Reoffered Bonds to be converted from a Daily Rate Mode to a Weekly Rate Mode, or from a Weekly Rate Mode to a Daily Rate Mode, are not subject to mandatory tender.
-The Tender Agent shall give such Conversion Notice to the Holders of such Reoffered Bonds by first class mail, not less than 15 days preceding any Conversion Date.
-In the case of Reoffered Bonds being tendered upon the delivery of a substitute Liquidity Facility or the termination of a Liquidity Facility, notice shall be given not less than five days prior to the Mandatory Tender Date.
+The Series 2009B Bonds are subject to mandatory tender and purchase at the Purchase Price on the following dates (each a "Mandatory Tender Date"): (i) the Conversion Date of any conversion other than from the Weekly Rate Mode or the Daily Rate Mode to the Daily Rate Mode or the Weekly Rate Mode, (ii) on the third day (or if such day is not a Business Day, the preceding Business Day) next preceding the date on which any Liquidity Facility then in effect expires, unless the Expiration Date has been extended at least 30 days prior to such Expiration Date, (iii) upon the issuance of a substitute Liquidity Facility, (iv) not less than one Business Day prior to the Termination Date of the Liquidity Facility at the direction of the Bank upon the occurrence of certain events of default under the Liquidity Facility, and (v) any Reset Date designated by the Authority during any Weekly Rate Mode or Daily Rate Mode.
+Series 2009B Bonds to be converted from a Daily Rate Mode to a Weekly Rate Mode, or from a Weekly Rate Mode to a Daily Rate Mode, are not subject to mandatory tender.
+The Tender Agent shall give such Conversion Notice to the Holders of such Series 2009B Bonds being tendered upon the delivery of a substitute Liquidity Facility or the termination of a Liquidity Facility, notice shall be given not less than five days prior to the Mandatory Tender Date.

-Immediate Termination of Obligation to Purchase Reoffered Bonds Under the Initial Liquidity Facility in Certain Circumstances
+Immediate Termination of Obligation to Purchase Series 2009B Bonds Under the Initial Liquidity Facility in Certain Circumstances

-WHILE THE INITIAL LIQUIDITY FACILITY IS IN PLACE, UPON THE OCCURRENCE AND CONTINUANCE OF CERTAIN EVENTS OF DEFAULT, THE OBLIGATION OF THE BANK TO PURCHASE THE REOFFERED BONDS UNDER SUCH INITIAL LIQUIDITY FACILITY WILL TERMINATE IMMEDIATELY WITHOUT PRIOR NOTICE OR DEMAND TO HOLDERS OF THE REOFFERED BONDS AND WITHOUT MANDATORY TENDER OF THE REOFFERED BONDS.
-AFTER THE OCCURRENCE OF SUCH EVENTS OF DEFAULT, OWNERS OF A REOFFERED BOND TENDERED FOR PURCHASE WOULD NOT BE ENTITLED TO HAVE THEIR REOFFERED BOND PURCHASED BY THE BANK FROM FUNDS MADE AVAILABLE UNDER THE INITIAL LIQUIDITY FACILITY.
-See "SOURCES OF PAYMENT AND SECURITY FOR THE REOFFERED BONDS - Liquidity Facility - Initial Liquidity Facility - Consequences of Events of Default" herein.
+WHILE THE INITIAL LIQUIDITY FACILITY IS IN PLACE, UPON THE OCCURRENCE AND CONTINUANCE OF CERTAIN EVENTS OF DEFAULT, THE OBLIGATION OF THE BANK TO PURCHASE THE SERIES 2009B BONDS UNDER SUCH INITIAL LIQUIDITY FACILITY WILL TERMINATE IMMEDIATELY WITHOUT PRIOR NOTICE OR DEMAND TO HOLDERS OF THE SERIES 2009B BONDS AND WITHOUT MANDATORY TENDER OF THE SERIES 2009B BONDS.
+AFTER THE OCCURRENCE OF SUCH EVENTS OF DEFAULT, OWNERS OF A SERIES 2009B BOND TENDERED FOR PURCHASE WOULD NOT BE ENTITLED TO HAVE THEIR SERIES 2009B BOND PURCHASED BY THE BANK FROM FUNDS MADE AVAILABLE UNDER THE INITIAL LIQUIDITY FACILITY.
+See "SOURCES OF PAYMENT AND SECURITY FOR THE SERIES 2009 BONDS - Liquidity Facility - Events of Default Under Initial Liquidity Facility - Consequences of Events of Default" herein.

-Delivery of Tendered Reoffered Bonds
+Delivery of Tendered Series 2009B Bonds